 Hi, I’m Karen Callahan.
-During the 25 years I’ve spent designing and developing websites, I have had the opportunity to work on hundreds of (maybe even over a thousand) websites.
+During the 25 years I have been designing and developing websites, I’ve had the opportunity to work on hundreds of (maybe even over a thousand) websites.

 In recent years, I have been splitting my primary work between website development and search engine optimization (SEO).
 I’ve brought success to many clients.
 Working for and with them for years, I’ve gained a deep understanding of how things work in the SEO world.
 I’ve learned that SEO is not only about math, statistics, and the algorithm.

 SEO is about words.
 And words are in everyone’s control.
 And that is why I offer these lunch-n-learn sessions.